AzureAiDevs/hub/website/2023-aia/2023-04-11-build-chatgpt/index.md

 ---
 slug: "day10"
-title: "10. 🧑‍💻Inside look at Azure OpenAI for Devs"
+title: "10. 🧑‍💻How to build your own ChatGPT"
 authors: ['Heidi']
 draft: false
 hide_table_of_contents: false